WHAT IS A WORK ACCIDENT?

 a) Hazard Identification, Risk Assessment and Determination of Controls

-The organization should establish and maintain procedures to identify hazards, assess risks, and identify necessary controls on an ongoing basis.
+The organization must establish and maintain procedures to identify hazards, assess risks and determine necessary controls on an ongoing basis.

-Risk assessment should be preventive rather than corrective and is divided into two as corrective and preventive.
+Risk assessment should be preventive rather than corrective and is divided into corrective and preventive.

-In the corrective risk assessment, it is envisaged that the risk assessment will be carried out and control measures will be initiated after the activities and procedures have been established and the changes implemented.
+In corrective risk assessment, it is envisaged that risk assessment will be carried out and control measures will be initiated after activities and procedures are established and changes are implemented.

-In the preventive risk assessment, it is envisaged that the risk assessment should be made and measures should be taken before the changes and activities are implemented.
+In preventive risk assessment, it is envisaged to conduct risk assessment and take precautions before implementing changes and activities.

-Eliminating the risk is the basic principle in the control measures that can be taken, if the risk cannot be eliminated, it should be reduced and protective equipment should be used at the next stage.
+The basic principle in control measures that can be taken is to eliminate the risk.
+If the risk cannot be eliminated, it should be reduced and protective equipment should be used at a later stage.

-The control methods that can be taken are divided into 3; Engineering Control: Equipment and facility design, creating a process that eliminates hazards.
+The control methods that can be taken are divided into 3; Engineering Control: Equipment and facility design, creation of processes that eliminate hazards.

-Personal Protective Equipment: Gloves, headgear, earmuffs, work clothes
+Personal Protective Equipment: Gloves, headgear, earplugs, work clothes

-Operational activities are divided into 5 parts; Continuous Works: Production, Painting Infrequently Done Jobs: Maintenance, Cleaning, Heavy and Dangerous Works, Things Done Inside the Company Site, Things Done Outside Chemical, Mechanical, Biological, Electrical Activities
+Business activities are divided into 5 parts; Continuous Work: Production, painting, Infrequent Work: Maintenance, cleaning, Heavy and Dangerous Work, Work done inside the company site, Work done outside, Chemical, Mechanical, Biological, Electrical Activities.

-The hazard classes are below; Dangers Caused by Gravity
+Hazard classes are as follows; Hazards Caused by Gravity

-Falling from height, falling into a pit, falling pieces, slipping, stumbling, tripping Burn-Scald
+Falling from height, falling into a pit, falling pieces, slipping, stumbling, tripping, burning-scalding

-High voltage, damaged cables and sockets, overloaded circuits, unsuitable panels
+High voltage, damaged cables and sockets, overloaded circuits, inappropriate panels

 Electrical Hazard